 During the app submission process, type your deep linking parameters in the Test Accounts text box under the Support Information tab like the below image.

-- contentID is the video ID for an active video in the Zype platform.
+- contentID is the video ID or playlist ID for an active video in the Zype platform.
 You can find the video ID by clicking on a video in your Zype library, and at the bottom of the details page, you'll find the video ID.
 We recommend submitting a video ID from a video that does not have a paywall so that Roku is able to play the video during testing.